MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

 ---

 # Set up a trial version of Fraud Protection

-## Protect your business from fraudulent activity

-Microsoft Dynamics 365 Fraud Protection (Fraud Protection) is a sophisticated technology stack that uses connected big data across multiple lines of business and applies cutting-edge artificial intelligence (AI) to help provide more accurate decisions in real time.
-Here are some examples of the innovative and advanced ways that Fraud Protection can help protect your business:

-- AI and insights from the fraud protection network
-- Device fingerprinting
-- A rules engine and virtual fraud analyst
-- A graph explorer and scorecard
-- A transaction acceptance booster

-## Goals for this document

 This document guides you through the prerequisites of setting up a trial version of Fraud Protection.
 After you complete the tasks in this document, you will be ready to use Fraud Protection to protect your business.